what is screen printing? a step-by-step guide

 - Painting the stencil onto the mesh using 'screen blockers' such as glue or lacquer.

-- Using a light-sensitive emulsion to create a stencil, which is then developed in a similar way to a photograph (you can read more about this in our step-by-step guide).
+- Using a light-sensitive emulsion to create a stencil, which is then developed in a similar way to a photograph.

 Designs made using the screen printing technique may use just one shade of ink, or several.
 In the case of multicoloured items, the colours must be applied in individual layers, using separate stencils for each ink.